joelberkeley/spidr/README.md

 ## Motivation

-With spidr, we explore what is possible when we bring some of the latest developments in programming language theory and hardware acceleration to probabilistic modelling.
-We hope to help developers find new ways to write and verify robust, performant and practical machine learning utilities, libraries and frameworks; allow machine learning researchers to leverage software design to find new research avenues with tools that are easy to compose, modify and extend; and allow those new to machine learning to learn about common or useful algorithms.
+spidr is a research project into engineering in the machine learning space.
+In spidr, we bring some of the latest developments in programming language theory and hardware acceleration to probabilistic modelling.
+We hope to help developers find new ways to write and verify robust, performant and practical machine learning alogrithms; allow machine learning researchers to leverage software design to find new research avenues with tools that are easy to compose, modify and extend; and allow those new to machine learning to learn about common or useful algorithms.
 To these ends, we aim to make spidr

-  - **robust** by leveraging the dependent types and theorem proving offered by [Idris](https://github.com/idris-lang/Idris2)
+  - **informative** with clear and extensive documentation
-  - **performant** by using [XLA](https://www.tensorflow.org/xla) for efficient graph compilation for the GPU, TPU and other hardware
+  - **practical** with lightweight and intuitive APIs
   - **composable** via a purely functional API
-  - **practical** with lightweight and intuitive APIs
+  - **performant** by using [XLA](https://www.tensorflow.org/xla) for efficient graph compilation for the GPU, TPU and other hardware
-  - **informative** with clear and extensive documentation
+  - **robust** by leveraging the dependent types and theorem proving offered by [Idris](https://github.com/idris-lang/Idris2)

 This is a tall order, so to keep the workload manageable we may omit conceptually similar algorithms where they don't contribute new insights in design or machine learning computation.
-This emphasis on design over completeness is spidr's distinctive feature.

 ## Acknowledgements